Queens College-New York City Department of Education Urban Teacher Residency

 Who We Are

-Coaches from New Visions and teaching faculty from Hunter College work together to prepare you to be the expert teacher you aspire to be.
+Staff from the New York City Department of Education and teaching faculty from Queens College work together to prepare you to be the expert teacher you aspire to be.
 From recent college graduates to career changers, our diverse group of residents are committed to powerfully impacting students’ lives through teaching in New York City public schools.

 Why Urban Teacher Residency?